maxlebedev/maleficer/README.md

     - Spawners
     - In caves, NPCs shouldn't spawn too close to player
     - "Commander" Enemies that effect their faction
+    - Check for more places that benefit from ecs.Query.where
 ## UX
     - Should all ranged animations happen simultaneously?
         * animation queue?